keenlabs/Keen-Docs/source/getting_started_guide.rst

         "result": 1
     }

 Yup.
 1. We only inserted one event, so that's all we can count.
 This is just a getting started guide.

-Check out the query builder on our website or dig into our API docs to learn about some other cool stuff you can do.
 Here a couple more simple examples just to show off:

 Add a :doc:`data_analysis/timeframe` parameter to limit the results to events that happened in the past 3 hours: